lewis-king/FootballPuzzlers/README.md

 **Run**
-First start and emulator or connect a device!
+First start an emulator or connect a device!

 `react-native run-android`